MyFirstBitcoin/Light-Node-Directory/Indonesia -- Bitcoin Indonesia/README.md

 - **Number of Students Graduated:** 0

 ## 🏆 Recent Achievements
-We just finalized the onboarding phase, are looking forward to the educator training in August, are getting ready to start our first co-horts in Bandung, Bali & Surabaya in August 2024.
-Also, we help finalizing the translation of the workbook into Bahasa Indonesia by proof-reading.
+We participated in the educator training in August and started our first co-hort in Bandung (Java Island) with a amazing number of 11 students.
+The cohort at the Bitcoin House Bali will start on 28th of August.
+We already have 9 sign-ups so far.
+Also, we currently finalizing the translation of the workbook into Bahasa Indonesia (by proof-reading, optimizing etc.).

 ## 📞 Contact Information
 - **Website:** www.bitcoinindonesia.xyz